During Your Program

 Fulbright Enrichment Events

 On behalf of the U.S. Department of State, IIE implements a number of enrichment activities throughout the year in a number of locations throughout the United States.
-You are strongly encouraged to visit the enrichment program website for additional information and to read about past scholar activities on our Fubright Scholar Blog.
+You are strongly encouraged to visit the enrichment program website for additional information and to read about past scholar activities on our Fulbright Scholar Blog.

 Scholars whose dates align with the enrichment seminar schedule will receive an invitation to apply to attend one of several visiting scholar seminars scheduled throughout the academic year.
 We have a limited number spaces in each seminar, and first priority will go to scholars who do not have access to Anchor Cities programming on the East and West Coasts.
 Seminars include interactive discussions, community service projects and local cultural activities designed to introduce the Fulbright Visiting Scholars to different aspects of the topics.
 Through local experts (such as public, private and/or non-profit leaders) and members of the academic community, the seminar presents different perspectives on the selected topic.
 Through community outreach activities and discussions, Fulbright Visiting Scholars learn how the selected topic impacts communities in the United States (specifically the host city) and explore its impact on their own home countries.